The Bankrate promise

 How does group life insurance work?

-As a form of term life insurance, these policies only last for a set number of years before they must be renewed.
-During this time, the price can fluctuate depending on several variables, including average health and age of the company employees, changes in state laws and changes in internal insurance company policies.
+Group life insurance policies are a form of term life insurance, which means that these policies only last for a set number of years before they must be renewed.
+At the time of renewal, the price can fluctuate depending on several variables, including average health and age of the company employees, changes in state laws and changes in internal insurance company policies.

-When you sign onto a group life insurance policy with an employer, you will be given a copy of your coverage details and, in most cases, will make a monthly premium payment.
+When you sign onto a group life insurance policy with an employer, you will be given a copy of your coverage details, and if your employer does not cover the cost, you will likely need to make a monthly premium payment.
 These premiums will usually be lower than what you would pay if purchasing an equivalent policy from the insurance company on your own.
 In the case of death, your life insurance will make a payout to your listed beneficiaries.

 Who is eligible for group life insurance?